New Visiting or Nondegree Student

 - Apply for the College Opportunity Fund (COF) stipend online at cof.college-assist.org (undergraduate in-state students only).

 - You must submit a Request for Enrollment Certification Form each semester you plan to use your benefits.
 Submit this form by the first day of the semester, even if you have not yet received your CoE from the VA.

 - Purchase a Buff OneCard to access campus facilities.

 - Apply for the Nontraditional Student Scholarship.

-Other Resources for ACCESS Veterans
+Resources for ACCESS Veterans

 CU Boulder offers additional resources to help veteran students transition to campus:

-- Summer Bridge Program is designed to assist student veterans starting classes in the fall semester to acclimate to the CU Boulder campus, while enhancing math, writing, and research skills in an intensive and supportive academic environment.
+- Veteran Bridge Program is designed to assist student veterans starting classes in the fall semester to acclimate to the CU Boulder campus, while enhancing math, writing, and research skills in an intensive and supportive academic environment.